John Howe (RAF officer): Royal Observer Corps

 The operation evaluations were a two-day "No Notice" assessment of the group's operational performance similar to RAF station TACEVALs, from Transition To War right through to prolonged operations under nuclear attack.
 The OPEVAL evaluation assessors consisted of a joint six-man team from HQROC and the United Kingdom Warning and Monitoring Organisation who would arrive on an irregular basis and place the whole group on a realistic but simulated war footing.
 By the time Howe's tenure ended in 1980 the dual regime of inspections left the ROC up to date, more efficient and comparable to any unit in RAF Strike Command and he was subsequently considered to have had a greater impact on the operational efficiency of the ROC than any other post-war Commandant ROC.

 Howe also spearheaded the rapid improvement of inter-group communications over the coming years with the introduction of computerised message switching and modern integrated, EMP hardened telephone systems.

 During his time with the ROC Howe additionally oversaw the Corps' contributions to the Silver Jubilee of Elizabeth II celebrations and events and ensured that every advantage was taken to publicise the unsung work of the Corps.
 On 30 June 1977 Howe led an ROC contingent that took part in the Royal Review of Reserve and Cadet Forces at Wembley Stadium.
 On 29 July 1977 he attended when the ROC was represented in the indoor exhibition at the Royal Review of the Royal Air Force at RAF Finningley.

 Appointed a Commander of the Order of the British Empire in the 1979 New Year Honours, Howe handed over command of the ROC to Air Commodore R J Offord on 12 April 1981.

 Later RAF service

 Following his time in charge of the ROC he was promoted to air vice marshal as AOC Southern Maritime Air Region and his final tour of duty was in the dual roles as Provost Marshal Director General of Security and Commandant-General of the RAF Regiment.

 Retirement

 In retirement, Howe remained an active member of the No. 74 Squadron RAF's Association.

 Family life

-Howe had married and had three daughters, he died on 27 January 2016.
+Howe had married and had three daughters, he died on 27 January.

+Howe was famous for his Zulu war dancing as well as tap.